-In this article, we have explained about the spanning tree protocol and how it works.
-We have also covered different types of spanning tree protocol, along with its uses and configuration examples on Cisco Switches.
+In this article, we have explained the Spanning Tree Protocol (STP), its features, working, and uses.
+We have also covered different types of spanning tree protocol, and an STP configuration example on Cisco Switches.

 Further, if you want to learn the practical implementations and master the spanning tree protocol, enrolling in our online networking courses will provide you with most knowledge about the protocol.